KDAB/vscode-qttest/README.md

 ## Troubleshooting

-In the output pane, chose `KDAB-QtTest` and see if there are any errors.
+In the output pane, chose `KDAB-QtTest` and see if there are any errors.<br>
+Before reporting a bug, clear the output pane, reproduce the bug, and copy all output, paste it in the bug report.

 ## About KDAB